-Peter Jablonski's recording of piano works by Grażyna Bacewicz is to be released on 4 February 2022 on Ondine.
+Peter Jablonski's recording of piano works by Grażyna Bacewicz was released on 4 February 2022 on Ondine.
 Preview HERE

 This album was co-organised together with the Adam Mickiewicz Institute as part of the international cultural programme marking the centenary of Poland’s regained independence.
 Financed by the Ministry of Culture and National Heritage of the Republic of Poland as part of the multi-annual programme NIEPODLEGŁA 2017–2022.